Linhares: Geography

 The Juparanã Lagoon (freshwater) is also the second largest in water volume in the country.

 There is an official nudist beach called Barra Seca 60 km to the east of Linhares.

 The municipality contains part of the 785 ha Comboios Biological Reserve, a fully protected area.

 It also contains part of the 27858 ha Sooretama Biological Reserve, a strictly protected conservation unit created in 1982 when two earlier units were merged.

 It contains the 1424 ha Goytacazes National Forest, created in 2002.

+Climate

+Tourism

+Located in the municipality of Linhares is one of the largest remnants of the Atlantic Forest in Brazil, including the Goytacazes National Forest, the Comboios Biological Reserve, the Sooretama Biological Reserve, and the Vale Natural Reserve (the largest private Atlantic Forest reserve in the country).
+The latter is the only place where a rare Atlantic Forest tree, the endangered Buchenavia pabstii, is still found.
+Due to its extremely flat topography, Linhares has 69 lagoons, some of them large, such as the Juparanã Lagoon, which is 26 km long and up to 5.5 km wide.
+These lagoons are a major tourist attraction, regularly visited by thousands of people.

+Due to its natural resources and location, the city is booming.
+The beaches (Pontal do Ipiranga, Povoação, and Regência) attract tourists for their excellent surfing, deep-sea fishing, and peaceful nature surroundings.
+The Linhares coastline boasts the main unit of the TAMAR Project for the preservation of the state's sea turtles, located in the Comboios Biological Reserve, seven kilometers from the town of Regência.

+Transportation

+Linhares is served by Antônio Edson de Azevedo Lima Airport.